peaclab/PACT/README.md

 [5] Ajayi, Tutu, et al. "Toward an open-source digital flow: First learnings from the openroad project." _Proceedings of the 56th Annual Design Automation Conference_, 2019.

-# Action Items:

-* move the repo to peaclab repo

-* Release the first version of the tool